Stay connected or get support

 About the tool

-The Manual Therapy as an Evidence-Based Referral for Low Back, Neck, and Shoulder Pain Tool is designed to increase primary care provider confidence in selecting, referring, and evaluating manual therapy by a chiropractor, physiotherapist, or registered massage therapist (RMT) for patients with acute and chronic low back, neck, and shoulder pain.
+The Manual Therapy as an Evidence-Based Referral for Musculoskeletal Pain Tool is designed to increase primary care provider confidence in implementing an evidence-based multimodal program of patient education, exercise and manual therapy for MSK pain.
+It will guide providers in the referral for manual therapy by a chiropractor, physiotherapist or registered massage therapist (RMT), and the evaluation of patient outcomes.
 The tool provides:

-- Steps for discussing manual therapy with your patients, determining appropriateness, and selecting a clinician.
+- Steps for assessing manual therapy as an option with your patients.

-- Evidence for manual therapy by pain condition.
+- Evidence for manual therapy techniques by pain condition.

 - Links to related clinical tools, supporting material, and patient resources.

-The Manual Therapy as an Evidence-Based Referral for Low Back, Neck, and Shoulder Pain Tool was developed using the Centre for Effective Practice’s (CEP’s) integrated knowledge translation approach.
+The Manual Therapy as an Evidence-Based Referral for Musculoskeletal Pain Tool was developed using the Centre for Effective Practice’s (CEP’s) integrated knowledge translation approach.
 This approach ensures that providers are engaged throughout the development processes through the application of user-centered design methodology.
 Clinical leadership of the resource was provided by Dr. Janice Harvey.
 End users, clinical experts, and people with lived experience were also engaged to provide feedback.

 Dr. Janice Harvey is a family physician with a special interest in sport and exercise medicine.
 She is a Physician Advisor in CPD at the College of Family Physicians of Canada as well as an Assistant Clinical Professor for the Department of Family Medicine at McMaster University.
 Dr. Harvey is also the Assistant Director of the Standardized Patient Program at the McMaster University Centre for Simulation Based Learning.